 Arzeda’s headquarters are nestled in a line of auto repair shops in Seattle’s Interbay neighborhood.
-Behind the building is a network of train tracks where the fuselages of Boeing jets sit waiting to be transported.
+Behind the building is a network of train tracks where the fuselages of Boeing jets wait to be transported.
 The setting seems out of place for a biotech company until you realize that Arzeda is fundamentally an industrial enterprise.

 Arzeda’s algorithms think up ways to throw proteins at cells in order to create a molecular ingredient, thus turning cells into microscopic factories — which is exactly what they are.

-The massive leaps in our ability to sequence and understand genetics has helped make Arzeda possible.
+Massive leaps in our ability to sequence and understand genetics has helped make Arzeda possible.
 But the developments in cloud computing and machine learning are arguably just as important.

 Yih-En (Andrew) Ban, VP of computing at Arzeda, tried to explain the scale of the math behind the company’s algorithms.
 “We’re looking at 20 raised the power of ‘N,’ where ‘N’ is the length of the protein sequence.”

 Ban told me that proteins can be composed of hundreds of amino acids, but it must have been obvious that I wasn’t not grasping the mathematical point.
 Zanghellini chimed in: “There are more combinatorial sequences here than there are atoms in the universe.”

 Arzeda’s process works a bit like Google Maps, showing not just a route but multiple ones.
 “We can find shortcuts as well enable a new route,” said Rudesh Toofanny, Arzeda’s director of computational metabolic pathway design.